MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows-bash.md

 ## 1. Configure your environment

-1. Download and install a terminal emulator for Windows - such as [GitBash](https://git-scm.com/download/win).
+1. Download and install a terminal emulator for Windows - such as [Git Bash](https://git-scm.com/download/win).

 1. [Install the Azure CLI](/cli/azure/install-azure-cli-windows).
 This demo was tested using Azure CLI version 2.26.1.